Dynamical axisymmetric compact objects in General Relativity: The Zipoy-Voorhees time-dependent solution

 \subsection{The static seed}

 As stated above, the Fonarev scheme was originally developed for the construction of dynamical spacetimes with spherical symmetry.
 We have shown, however, that this assumption can be relaxed to encompass spacetimes with axisymmetry only.
-By virtue of the extended Fonarev theorem established in the previous section, we have demonstrated that dynamical geometries can be generated directly from an axisymmetric static seed.
+By virtue of the extended Fonarev theorem (\ref{extendedfonarev}) established in the previous section, we have demonstrated that dynamical geometries can be generated directly from an axisymmetric static seed.

-As is well known, in four dimensions the Weyl problem is fully solved from a mathematical standpoint, and an infinite family of static, axisymmetric spacetimes can be analytically constructed, with the axisymmetric sector of the metric expressed through a complete multipolar expansion.
-Within this family, the Zipoy–Voorhees (ZV) spacetime \cite{Zipoy:1966btu,Voorhees:1970ywo} constitutes an axisymmetric generalization of the Schwarzschild geometry that incorporates asymptotically flat multipolar corrections of even parity.
+As is well known, in four dimensions the Weyl problem, namely the task of solving the vacuum Einstein field equations for the most general static and axisymmetric line element, has been fully resolved from a mathematical standpoint.
+As a result, an infinite family of static, axisymmetric spacetimes can be constructed analytically, with the axisymmetric sector of the metric expressed through a complete multipolar expansion.
+Within this family, the Zipoy–Voorhees (ZV) spacetime \cite{Zipoy:1966btu,Voorhees:1970ywo} constitutes an axisymmetric generalisation of the Schwarzschild geometry that incorporates asymptotically flat multipolar corrections of even parity.
 In its Weyl representation, it can be interpreted as the relativistic gravitational field of a finite, thin Newtonian rod with an arbitrary linear mass density.
-The ZV geometry thus provides a suitable seed for the application of the extended Fonarev scheme in the construction of dynamical black holes, which otherwise, in their static limit, reduce to configurations affected by naked singularity pathologies (see Appendix~\ref{appB} for a concise summary of the ZV geometry).
+The ZV geometry thus provides a suitable seed for the application of the extended Fonarev scheme (see Appendix~\ref{appB} for a concise summary of the ZV geometry).

 The asymptotically flat axisymmetric ZV spacetime \cite{Zipoy:1966btu,Voorhees:1970ywo}, also known as the $\gamma$-metric in the literature, in spherical coordinates is

 where the metric functions $(f,g)$ are given by